Professor Cosmo Graham, Chair & Trustee

 Rosalind has substantial senior policy experience in regulation and consumer affairs operating in UK, European and global markets.
 Rosalind edits the monthly members’ newsletter, manages membership, meetings and the ESAN website.
 Rosalind can be contacted by email.

-ESAN is independent and funded by our membership.
-Our members include consumer bodies and voluntary organisations.
-We meet quarterly to discuss issues of common concern and developments that affect vulnerable consumers in the communications, water, energy and financial services sectors.
+ESAN is independent and funded by our members and newsletter subscribers.
+Members meet quarterly to discuss issues of common concern and developments that affect vulnerable consumers in the communications, water, energy and financial services sectors.
 ESAN also holds occasional conferences and events that are open to a wider audience.
-ESAN Members and subscribers receive a monthly newsletter which gives a round-up of information and news.
-We welcome new members!
+ESAN Members and subscribers receive a monthly newsletter.
+We welcome new members and subscribers!

-The following regulators and other bodies attend meetings and have affiliate (non-voting) membership:
+The following regulators and other bodies attend meetings and have associate (non-voting) membership:

 Banking Standards Board, Financial Conduct Authority, Financial Ombudsman Service, Ofcom, Ofgem, Ofwat, Ombudsman Services, Phone-paid Services Authority, Thames Water, Utility Regulator (UREGNI), Wessex Water